daniele-athome/hass-intellij-plugin/CONTRIBUTING.md

 2. Try to put the code in the right package using your best judgement
 3. Java is not allowed, only Kotlin please
 4. I know it's boring, but please _please_ write tests :smiling_face_with_three_hearts:
-5. Prefer fast over memory-hungry: IDEs need to be fast but may sacrifice some memory in order to be
+5. Prefer fast but memory-hungry over slow and low memory footprint: IDEs need to be fast but sometimes require more memory in order to be

 ## Contribute new features